 Zarina is primarily focusing on assisting businesses in the development of Compliance and Data Protection as well as recruitment on all levels.
 She has vast experience in helping companies with their Competence Maintenance.

-Carl Östring is General Counsel and Investment Manager at the investment company AB Traction, listed at Nasdaq Stockholm.
-He is also Chairman of the Board of Drillcon AB, Director of Duroc, Hifab, Sigicom, Recco and Ankarsrum Industries, as well as Director of the Board of Stiftelsen Fakultetskurser.
+Carl Östring is a lawyer, board professional and entrepreneur, and the founder of generalcounsel.se.
+He is also Chairman of the Board of Drillcon AB, Director of Duroc, Hifab, Sigicom and Recco, as well as Stiftelsen Fakultetskurser.
+Until recently, Carl was General Counsel and Investment Manager at the investment company AB Traction.

 Furthermore, Carl is City Councillor and vice Chairman of the Board of Education on Lidingö.